yamiteru/isitfast/brainstorming.tmp.md

 # Brainstorming

-## Binary file

 ## CLI

 - [ ] `isitfast inspect index.bench.js`
   - Interactively choose benchmark
-  - Select mode (cpu/ram/download/parse)
+  - Select mode (cpu/ram)
   - Select which dataset to run
-  - Inifnitely run selected combination
+  - Infinitely run selected combination
   - See real-time results in a graph
   - Capture and save all results